 Why Choose Urban Studies and Community Development?

-Cities are fluidly human as over 80% of the U.S. population lives in urban regions.
-Hubs of employment, hotbeds of innovation, they showcase grand achievement and the revenge of unintended effects.
+A majority of people now live in cities and over 80% of the U.S. population lives in urban regions.
+Cites are hubs of employment and hotbeds of innovation.
+They showcase economic progress as well as social inequalities.
 Like living museums, cities explain how traffic and asphalt influence human behavior and how global forces shape our local communities.
 Global environmental sustainability and social justice today require skilled urban analysts and planners, making Urban Studies the Career of the Future.

-We believe in cities healthy and sustainable where commerce and democracy thrive.
+We believe in healthy and sustainable cities where commerce and democracy thrive.
 The 120-credit degree uses a booming mid-sized city to illustrate metropolitan trends.
-Students receive a strong set of course skills and then tailor their major by selecting from a menu of coursework in the social science, humanities, business, and community health.
+Students receive a strong set of course skills and then tailor their major by selecting from a menu of coursework in social science, humanities, business, and community health.
 Workshops hone skills and extend the classroom to real world problem solving.
 Internships connect students with employers, grounding the study of cities in professional development and problem solving in urban public service.
 Our program’s graduates are coveted by diverse employers in the private and public sectors.